Revenge of the Nerds III: The Next Generation

 Revenge of the Nerds III: The Next Generation is a 1992 American made-for-television comedy film and a sequel to the 1984 hit comedy film Revenge of the Nerds, produced by Robert Engelman, directed by Roland Mesa, that stars Robert Carradine, Curtis Armstrong, Ted McGinley, Julia Montgomery, and Morton Downey Jr. It is the third installment in the Revenge of the Nerds series.
 The subtitle is a reference to the TV series Star Trek: The Next Generation, which was then at the height of its popularity.
+The film was followed by Revenge of the Nerds IV: Nerds in Love (1994).